There are lots of ways to reduce your tax bill legally.

 Tax credits are tax-free state benefits that provide extra money to those looking after children, disabled workers and other workers on low incomes.

-Keep in mind that you can't claim tax credits if you already receive Universal Credit.
+Keep in mind that you can't claim tax credits if you already receive Universal Credit - but this benefits scheme will also pay out to those on low incomes.

 3. Make the most of your Isa allowance